ut-biomet/r-geno-tools-engine/doc/README.md

 `SNPcoordUrl`     |     URL of a SNP coordinate file `markerEffectsFile`     |     path of the marker effects file (`csv` or `json` file).
 `markerEffectsUrl`     |     URL of a marker effect file `outFile`     |     `.json` file path where to save the data.
 If the file already exists, it will be overwritten.
+For SNPcoordFile/Url, column `physPos` is optional except in some particular case (see below).
+If this column is provided (or contain only missing values), it should exactly match the physical positions of the SNP specified in the VCF file.
+If `SNPid` columns is missing or have missing values, the SNPid will be automatically imputed using the convention `chr@physPos` therefore columns `chr` and `physPos` should not have any missing values in this case.

 ## Value